material-motion-archive/runtime-android/README.md

 ## Depending on the library

-### Using Jitpack

-Jitpack allows you to easily add a dependency on any of the [published releases](https://github.com/material-motion/material-motion-runtime-android/releases) for this library.
+Use Jitpack to depend on any of our [public releases](https://github.com/material-motion/material-motion-runtime-android/releases).

 Add the Jitpack repository to your project's `build.gradle`: